ankur8931/js-hacking/README.md

 15. html-parsing.js - Parse HTML response by exploiting xss and insert addess into div result

 16. multi-level-html.js - Extract credit card number via multi-level HTML documents and post to the server

+17. multi-json.js - Multi level JSON parsing and displaying information in the div element result